-Mt Gower Open Space Preserve Trail is a 9 mile moderately trafficked out and back trail located near Ramona, CA and is rated as moderate.
+Mt Gower Open Space Preserve Trail is a 9 mile moderately trafficked out and back trail located near Ramona, California and is rated as moderate.
 The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible from October until May.
 Horses are also able to use this trail.

 Mt Gower Open Space is great for hiking and normally takes a half day.
 The trail starts off pretty flat, and after the first mile or so there is a steep incline up to a rolling ridge-line before you continue up to the main peak.
 The preserve offers great views as far as the coast on clear days.
 Steep grades in places and no shade throughout the hike.
 Lots of chaparral and shrubs.
 Trail is well maintained and easy to follow.